 Screen capture / SATV

-In the hot seat: CPS Energy interim CEO Rudy Garza answers questions from city council during Thursday's meeting.
+CPS Energy interim CEO Rudy Garza answers questions during a city council meeting.

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.